-Battery Point Light is arguably the most well known landmark in Portishead.
-With far reaching views of the Severn Estuary this headland was the site of gun batteries in the English Civil War, briefly during the Napoleonic wars and in the Second World War.
+Arguably the most well known landmark in Portishead is Battery Point.
+With far reaching views of the Severn Estuary this headland has a history.
+It was the site of gun batteries in the English Civil War, the Napoleonic wars and the Second World War.
 Now it is a popular spot to relax and watch the world go by.

 The island off in the distance is Denny Island.

-The salt marsh lies just beyond this bright yellow sign warning of the dangers of “walking beyond the pebbles”, “swimming” and “windsurfing”.
+The salt marsh lies just beyond this bright yellow sign.
+It warns of the dangers of swimming and windsurfing here as well as an instruction not to walk beyond the pebbles.

-It has a character all of its own and very different from that at Portbury Wharf.
+This salt marsh has a character all of its own and is very different from Portbury Wharf.

-On high neap tides the muddy edge of the salt marsh is buffeted by waves.
-The Severn Estuary has the second highest rise and fall in the world with a tidal range of about 49 feet (15 metres) so on the highest spring tides the water spills over the top covering the marsh and rising high up the sea wall.
+The muddy edge of the salt marsh is buffeted by waves when the tide comes in twice daily.
+The Severn Estuary has the second highest rise and fall in the world.
+With a tidal range of about 49 feet (15 metres) sometimes the water spills over and reaches the sea wall.

-The sea wall runs across the sea front from Battery Point to this row of houses and on top of the sea wall is the esplanade, a popular place to walk or just sit and admire the channel views.
-Beyond this narrow stretch of salt marsh the food rich mudflats attract many passing waders including redshank and curlew.
+The sea wall runs across the sea front from Battery Point to this row of houses.
+On top of the sea wall is the esplanade, a popular place to walk or just sit and admire the channel views.

-Shelduck are common here as are the mallard which fly back and forth from the boating lake on the other side of the esplanade.
+Shelduck and mallard are common here.
+The mallard fly back and forth between the boating lake on the other side of the esplanade and the sea.

-Geese over the salt marsh (4 Canada and one Greylag) with Black Nore Point in the distance.
-This was on a stormy day – beautifully dramatic.
+Geese over the salt marsh (4 Canada and one Greylag) on a stormy but beautifully dramatic day.
+You can see Black Nore Point in the distance.

-In 2010 the Victorian Black Nore Lighthouse was switched off and is now a Grade II listed landmark.
-On a good day the island of Flat Holm is visible in the distance.
+Black Nore Lighthouse, a Grade II listed landmark was switched off in 2010.
+On a good day you can see the island of Flat Holm in the distance.